 - Blue cheese and nuts - Grill the peaches per the instructions, but sprinkle with creamy blue cheese crumbles and nuts (try walnuts, hazelnuts or pecans) instead of mascarpone (or in addition - hey, why not!?)
 Drizzle with honey.

 - With ice cream - Grill the peaches per the instructions, but top with a scoop of vanilla ice cream instead of mascarpone.
 Or try more unique ice cream flavors!
-You could make lemon mascarpone ice cream and simply omit the currant swirl, or try this honey blackberry mascarpone ice cream.
+You could make lemon mascarpone ice cream and omit the currant swirl, or try this honey blackberry mascarpone ice cream.

 - With Greek yogurt - For a lighter take on this recipe, replace the mascarpone with thick and tangy unsweetened Greek yogurt.